 To identify candidate low-metallicity BCDs, we conducted a query for objects in SDSS Data Release 12 (DR12) with photometric colors similar to those of currently known low-metallicity systems, including Leo P and I Zwicky 18.
-This color selection criteria will be biased towards finding BCDs at low redshift, corresponding to the colors of Leo P and I Zwicky 18; our color selection criteria does not account for the redshift evolution of BCD colors, which is the goal of a future work (Tirimba et al. in prep.).
-We require that the objects lie outside of the galactic plane, i.e., have Galactic latitudes $b > +25 \deg$ and $b < -25 \deg$ , have r-band magnitudes $r \le 21.5$ , and fall within the following color cuts:
+This color selection criteria will be biased toward finding BCDs at low redshift, corresponding to the colors of Leo P and I Zwicky 18; our color selection criteria does not account for the redshift evolution of BCD colors, which is the goal of a future work (K. Tirimba et al. 2018, in preparation).
+We require that the objects lie outside of the galactic plane, i.e., have Galactic latitudes b > +25 deg and b < -25 deg, have r-band magnitudes $r \leq 21.5$, and fall within the following color cuts:

-$$0.2 \le u - g \le 0.6$$

-$$-0.2 \le g - r \le 0.2$$

-$$-0.7 \le r - i \le -0.1$$

-$$-0.4 - 2z{\text{error}} \le i - z \le 0.1$$
+$$\begin{array}{l} 0.2 \leqslant u - g \leqslant 0.6 \\ -0.2 \leqslant g - r \leqslant 0.2 \\ -0.7 \leqslant r - i \leqslant -0.1 \\ -0.4 - 2 z{\text{error}} \leqslant i - z \leqslant 0.1. \end{array}$$

 Here, the magnitudes are given as inverse hyperbolic sine magnitudes ("asinh" magnitudes; Lupton et al. 1999).
-The $2z{error}$ term ensures a $2\sigma$ lower bound on objects with a poorly constrained z-band magnitude.
+The $2z{error}$ term ensures a 2σ lower bound on objects with a poorly constrained z-band magnitude.
 We also require the SDSS g-band fiber magnitude to be less than the z-band fiber magnitude to exclude H II regions in redder galaxies from the query results.
-Finally, we require that the objects be extended, i.e., classified as a Galaxy in SDSS.
+Finally, we require that the objects be extended, i.e., classified as a galaxy in SDSS.
 This query returned a total of 2505 candidate objects.
-Our full query is presented in Appendix A.
+Our full query is presented in Appendix.